 - Director conduct will be investigated and action potentially taken if inappropriate.

 - The process can require a director contribution to costs if there are insufficient assets available.

-Please refer online to learn how your business could be impacted and gain a deeper insight into the liquidation process.
+Please refer online to learn how your business could be impacted and gain a deeper insight into the company liquidation process.

 Need help from an Insolvency Expert?